lmb-freiburg/FreiPose/Readme_Select.md

     - 'This frame'
         - Gives control over which keypoints are shown by selecting them, by default all keypoints are shown
-        - 'Delete all': Discards all predicted keypoints, i.e. the annotator should label all of them later on.
+        - 'Delete all': Discards all predicted keypoints, i.e. the annotator should label all of them later on
-        - 'Recover': Can Undo delete all, by loading the predictions.
+        - 'Recover': Can Undo delete all, by loading the predictions
     - 'All frames'
         - Selects the time step shown
         - Allows sorting by id (i.e. in the order they were recorded) or by score (i.e. how confident the networks prediction was)